![]() |

 The NoisePen is described as great value and will suit those who have not received any specialist training in noise measurement.
 It allows for 30hrs of data to be stored in its large memory.
 Measurements can be scheduled for up to 28 days into the future to suit work patterns.
 All interaction such as setup, start, stop, download and report processes are undertaken via Pulsar AnalyzerPlus reporting and analysis software.

-- Find out how to measure and manage noise in just one-day
+- Learn to measure and manage noise in just a day

 - Personal sound exposure meter